zcemycl/learnGit/README.md

 1. Change directory to the target folder.
 2. Command `rm -rf .git*`.

+##### - Pull changes
+is used with a different goal in mind: to update your current HEAD branch with the latest changes from the remote server.
+This means that pull not only downloads new data; it also directly integrates it into your current working copy files.
+1. `git pull origin master`.

+##### - Fetch changes
+really only downloads new data from a remote repository - but it doesn't integrate any of this new data into your working files.
+Fetch is great for getting a fresh view on all the things that happened in a remote repository.
+1. `git fetch origin`.

 ##### - Create branch

 ##### - Merge branch